calmmage/calmmage/prompt_templates/inbox/README.md

 # Idea - prompt template inbox

+Exports of conversations

-Here I want to collect examples of successful conversatinos
+Here I want to collect examples of successful conversations with GPT and other tools

 # Todo